Corallus-Caninus/RepVap/Spill_Guard/README.md

-This is @DEPRECATED in favour of Inlets
+This is @DEPRECATED in favour of Inlets but they look cool and lose less pressure. can be flex sealed to work.